 Specification for filing.
-Get Pub.
-1239, Specifications for Filing Form 8027, Employer's Annual Information Return of Tip Income and Allocated Tips, on Magnetic Tape and 51⁄4- or 31⁄2-Inch Magnetic Diskettes.
+Get the 1998 revision of Pub.
+1239, Specifications for Filing Form 8027, Employer's Annual Information Return of Tip Income and Allocated Tips, on Magnetic Tape and 51/4- or 31/2-Inch Magnetic Diskettes.
 This publication provides instructions on how to file and how to request a waiver from magnetic media reporting because of undue hardship.